fairsilas/South-China-Sea-Game/README.md

-# South China Sea Game
+# South China Sea Pirate Game
-*An 18th century Canton Pirate Experience*
+Introduction

 ## Overview
 1. **The Overall Goal:**
 As a player, your goal is to survive and accumulate as much wealth as possible and deposit it safely in the communal stash.
-Create a name for yourself during the height of piracy in Chinese waters.

-3. **Gameplay Overview:**
+2. **Gameplay Overview:**
 - Start by selecting a starting job.
 Fisherfolk (You can catch fish to feed your crew), Peddler (Get better deals on land), or Sailor (Less likely to be caught in storm).
 - You start in a port near a market with an inventory full of items depending on your chosen starter job.
 - Each day you go trade stuff and get enough food to buy hotel.
 But it isn't sustainable.